This article is part of The Ascender, the Highrise platform for articles and resources.

 • Wellness support

-2. Research potential group coaching options
+2. Research potential group coaching options.

 Once you identify your needs, research potential options to narrow down your pick further.
 First, look into a group coach's credentials and accreditations.